DouglasWebster/angular-cli-sb2-bs4/README.md

 ### **Hacks**
 Thankfully there aren't too many of these considering the very fluid nature of the angular scene at the moment.
 The following are the ones I have had to use to get the application running.

-- **app.css**
+- **app.scss**

    As mentioned in the Look and Feel section glyphicons are not included in the package.
 However ng2-bootstrap does use the .glyphicon-remove-circle as the close symbol in the tabs module.
    Not having the glyphicon file loaded meant that the close behaviour didn't work as there was no icon to click on.
-To overcome this the first section of app.css first redefines the glyphicon halfings font family to point to the font-awesome font files, then redefines .glyphicon to FontAwesome and finally points .glyphicon-remove-circle to the nearest font-awesome icon.
+To overcome this the first section of app.scss first redefines the glyphicon halfings font family to point to the font-awesome font files, then redefines .glyphicon to FontAwesome and finally points .glyphicon-remove-circle to the nearest font-awesome icon.
    This seems far from ideal and if anyone has a better solution I'm always willing to implement it.
 - **bs-component**